timebertt/thesis-controller-sharding/content/30-requirements.md

 Hence, there is no need for partition-based coordination of client requests.
 Individual controller instances need to know which objects are assigned to them in order to perform the necessary reconciliations.
 However, individual instances don't need to be aware of the assignment of all API objects.
+Object assignment needs to be transparent and must not change any existing API semantics.

 As described in [@tbl:scaling-resources], the resource requirements of Kubernetes controllers don't only depend on the actual reconciliations but even more significantly depend on the controllers' caches and underlying watch connections.
 The sharding mechanism can only make controllers horizontally scalable, if the instances' caches and watch connections are filtered to only contain and transport the API objects that are assigned to the respective instances.